 The CBAM will clearly impose an additional cost on imported products.
-The European Commission estimates that the implied tariff it will levy on imported products in the four affected sectors is 3.6 percent, including 9.8 percent on cement, 7.5 percent on fertilizer and 4.2 percent on iron and steel.
-As noted above, this could violate GATT Article II, including its prohibition, in paragraph 1(b), on additional "duties or charges of any kind imposed on importation" (that are not on the schedule).
+The European Commission estimates that the implied tariff it will levy on imported products in the four affected sectors is 3.6 percent, including 9.8 percent on cement, 7.5 percent on fertilizer and 4.2 percent on iron and steel.18 As noted above, this could violate GATT Article II, including its prohibition, in paragraph 1(b), on additional "duties or charges of any kind imposed on importation" (that are not on the schedule).
 That article, however, in paragraph 2(a) does allow an importing country to impose additional taxes or charges on an imported product, provided those fees are also imposed on domestic products in line with the national treatment principle, as described in Article III(2), which states that imported products "shall not be subject, directly or indirectly, to internal taxes or other internal charges of any kind in excess of those applied, directly or indirectly, to like domestic products."
 It goes on to say that WTO members may not impose internal taxes or other internal charges to imported products in a way that affords protection to domestic industry.

-Much of the analysis about the WTO compatibility of any carbon border adjustment mechanism revolves around the jurisprudence on the GATT's Articles II(2)(a) and III(2).
-One of the key issues is whether a carbon fee is a "direct" tax on companies or an "indirect" tax on products (like a value-added or excise tax).
-Under the WTO, only the latter can
+Much of the analysis about the WTO compatibility of any carbon border adjustment mechanism revolves around the jurisprudence on the GATT's Articles II(2)(a) and III(2).19 One of the key issues is whether a carbon fee is a "direct" tax on companies or an "indirect" tax on products (like a value-added or excise tax).
+Under the WTO, only the latter can also be imposed on imports under Article II(2)(a).
+The WTO's Subsidies Agreement also allows those indirect taxes to be reimbursed when a product is exported.
+Another key issue is whether a mechanism can distinguish between "like" products based on carbon intensity.
+For example, steel produced in a blast furnace competes with steel made using the electric arc process, and both face the same duty-from a trade-law perspective, justifying differential treatment based on how much carbon is emitted when the product is made is difficult.
+Some also question whether a mechanism can be considered a tax or a charge fixed by governments, when companies can generate income by selling emissions permits and the price of the allowances is market-determined.

-In part to avoid questions like these, and because the European Court of Justice has already ruled that the ETS is not a tax precisely because it is market-based, the European Commission in its proposal appears to have taken a different route to WTO compatibility.
+In part to avoid questions like these, and because the European Court of Justice has already ruled that the ETS is not a tax precisely because it is market-based,20 the European Commission in its proposal appears to have taken a different route to WTO compatibility.